elastio/bon/website/blog/bon-builder-v2-2-release.md

 ### Foreignness of the syntax

 People generally understood the goal of having a single `#[builder]` macro, but it felt quite foreign to them to use it on structs.
-Developers are accustomed to using `derive(...)` with structs much more, while the `#[builder]` syntax stands out like the ugly duckling.
+Developers are accustomed to using `derive(...)` with structs much more, while the `#[builder]` syntax on structs stands out like the ugly duckling.

 For example, suppose you had an existing struct with a bunch of derives on it, and then you decided to generate a builder for that struct using `bon`: